Annie Besant (1847-1933) – political reformer, women’s rights activist, theosophist and Indian nationalist.

 In 1867, aged only 19, she married a clergyman Frank Besant, seven years her senior.
 They went to live in Sibsey, Lincolnshire, where Frank was a vicar.
 However, the marriage soon experienced difficulties.
-Annie became increasingly radicalised in her political views; whereas Frank was generally conservative, Annie instinctively supported the rights of workers and poor farmers.
+Annie became increasingly radicalised in her political views – whereas Frank was generally conservative.
+Annie instinctively supported the rights of workers and poor farmers.
 Annie also began writing, but her husband didn’t allow her to keep her earnings.
-More seriously Annie began questioning the religion of birth and in 1873, she stopped receiving Communion because she no longer felt she could call herself a Christian.
+More seriously Annie began questioning the religion of her birth and, in 1873, she stopped receiving Communion because she no longer felt she could call herself a Christian.

 “…but I could no longer attend the Holy Communion, for in that service, full of recognition of Jesus as Deity and of His atoning sacrifice, I could no longer take part without hypocrisy.”

 This was the final straw for the marriage and Annie left her husband taking her daughter to London.
 Looking back on her marriage, she reveals a temperament not suited to the Victorian expectations of a passive wife.

 “…for under the soft, loving, pliable girl there lay hidden, as much unknown to herself as to her surroundings, a woman of strong dominant will, strength that panted for expression and rebelled against restraint, fiery and passionate emotions that were seething under compression—a most undesirable partner to sit in the lady’s arm-chair on the domestic rug before the fire.”